Maryam1362/GA-FinalProjectNew/Readme.md

 My project is live in : http://findfacilityapp-env.us-west-2.elasticbeanstalk.com/

-How to set it up local machine :
+How to set it up on your local machine :

 1. clone the repo.
 2. Run the npm install.